TheCyberArcher/EndeavourOS-Privacy/README.md

 Here is the site to check if a game runs well on Linux : [ProtonDB](https://www.protondb.com/)

 <br />

+Whenever you want to install outside of steam, go through lutris.Install lutris from AUR to benefit from the installation scripts.

 - [Lutris](https://lutris.net/) : ```yay –S lutris```